-To join, make a check payable to the Alpena County Horsemen's Club and mail to our Treasurer, Darlene Alexander, 10342 W. Nicholson Hill Road, Hubbard Lake, MI 49747.
-Phone her at (989) 727-3137.
-Please enclose what type of membership you are paying for and any additional contact information or join us at our next meeting and take care of your payment with Darlene at that time.
+To join, make a check payable to the Alpena County Horsemen's Club and mail to our Treasurer, Cindy Krentz --- 10811 Hubbard Lake Rd.
+Hubbard Lake, Mich.
+49747.
+Please enclose what type of membership you are paying for and any additional contact information or join us at our next meeting and take care of your payment with Cindy at that time.

 We look forward to having you join us.